Updated: May 14

 Repeat leg change 10 times

-This exercise increases range of motion in the hips and strenghtens the core.
+Increases range of motion in the hips and strengthens the core

 Lie on your back with knees bent and arms extended to toes.
 Extend your left leg along the floor, without the back arching (if back arches, keep leg slightly bent).
 Extend your right leg towards the ceiling.